Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/ocean.rst

    (leaving only the topmost peaks), positive values will add it.
 Typically ranges from (-1.0 to 1.0) Foam Data Layer Name
-   Optional name for the vertex data layer, used by the Ocean modifier to store foam maps as vertex colors.
+   Optional name for the vertex data layer, used by the Ocean Modifier to store foam maps as vertex colors.
    This is required for accessing the foam data in the renderer.